PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-TimeSpan-Literals.md

 This is helpful as current methods for time specification have significant drawbacks (see Motivation).
 This solution is significantly more concise than using `New-TimeSpan` (see User Experience).

+Initially, this will be implemented in an experimental feature.

 ## Motivation

 ### Practicality